 Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with low level concerns or allegations of abuse made against staff (see Section 17).

 18.2 Other complaints

-All other complaints are handled in line with the school Complaints Policy.
+Other complaints are handled in accordance with our Complaints Policy, which is available on the school website.

 18.3 Whistle-blowing